Charlton County License Hearing Guide

 Hardship/Restricted License in Georgia

-If your license is suspended, you may be eligible for a limited driving permit (also known as a hardship license or restricted license) in Georgia.
+If your license is suspended, you may be eligible for a hardship or restricted license, allowing you to drive under certain circumstances.

-• What You Can Drive For: A limited driving permit typically allows you to drive for essential purposes such as:
+• What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and court-ordered programs.

-• Costs and Application Process: The application process involves submitting paperwork to the DDS and paying a fee.
-You will need to provide proof of employment, school enrollment, or medical necessity.
+• Costs and Application Process: There are fees associated with applying for a restricted license.
+The application process involves submitting documentation to the DDS and potentially attending a hearing.

-• IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a limited driving permit.
+• IID Requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back